fizalihsan/fizalihsan.github.io/source/technology/bigdata-frameworks.md

 	* Synchronous replication: In synchronous replication, a producer first identifies the lead replica from ZooKeeper and publishes the message.
 As soon as the message is published, it is written to the log of the lead replica and all the followers of the lead start pulling the message; by using a single channel, the order of messages is ensured.
 Each follower replica sends an acknowledgement to the lead replica once the message is written to its respective logs.
 Once replications are complete and all expected acknowledgements are received, the lead replica sends an acknowledgement to the producer.
 On the consumer’s side, all the pulling of messages is done from the lead replica.
 	* **Asynchronous replication**: The only difference in this mode is that, as soon as a lead replica writes the message to its local log, it sends the acknowledgement to the message client and does not wait for acknowledgements from follower replicas.
 But, as a downside, this mode does not ensure message delivery in case of a broker failure.
 * Replication in Kafka ensures stronger durability and higher availability.
 It guarantees that any successfully published message will not be lost and will be consumed, even in the case of broker failures.

+# Apache Zookeeper

+* A Zookeeper cluster is called an **“ensemble”**.
+Due to the *consensus protocol* used, it is recommended that ensembles contain an odd number of servers (e.g. 3, 5, etc.) as a majority of ensemble members (a quorum) must be working for Zookeeper to respond to requests.
+This means in a 3-node ensemble, you can run with one node missing.
+With a 5-node ensemble, you can run with two nodes missing.

+* Consider running Zookeeper in a 5-node ensemble.
+In order to make configuration changes to the ensemble, including swapping a node, you will need to reload nodes one at a time.
+If your ensemble cannot tolerate more than one node being down, doing maintenance work introduces additional risk.
+It is also not recommended to run a Zookeeper ensemble larger than 7 nodes, as performance can start to degrade due to the nature of the consensus protocol.

 # Bibliography